-Q. Why not just solve the demonstrable problems in selection practices at STScI rather than change the systems across all SMD?
+Q. Why change the system across all SMD?

 - A key goal of dual-anonymous peer review is to level the playing field for everyone. - Remember that this is a pilot study for four programs out of over 100 SMD ROSES elements.